seanlowe/nox/docs/running-with-pm2.md

 **Note:** If changing the 'name' value of the application, one must remember to change the `eco:down` command in [package.json](/package.json) with the correct name so that it deletes the application instance properly.

 <br />

+**Note:** this is outdated.
+I will update this soon with up-to-date instructions on running PM2 with the separate Next.js frontend and Golang backend.